 In connection with our preferred stock financings, we entered into an investors' rights agreement, as subsequently amended and restated, which contains, among other things, registration rights and information rights, with certain holders of our capital stock.
-The parties to the investors' rights agreement include: George Chamoun, our Chief Executive Officer and a member of our board of directors; entities affiliated with Bessemer Venture Partners; entities affiliated with Tribeca Venture Partners; entities affiliated with SoftBank; and entities affiliated with Armory Square Ventures.
+The parties to the investors' rights agreement include: George Chamoun, our Chief Executive Officer and a member of our board of directors; entities affiliated with Bessemer Venture Partners; entities affiliated with Armory Square Ventures.